mmke01404-collab/Primary/README.md

 In 1986 the BBC created a “future-proof” snapshot of British life on LaserDisc.

+Fifteen years later:

-Fifteen years later the bits were still perfect.
+- The bits were intact

-No corruption.
-No loss.
+- The data was uncorrupted
+- The storage medium survived

+But:

-The hardware was gone.
+- The hardware was gone
-The software was extinct.
+- The software was extinct
-The interpretive context had vanished.
+- The interpretive environment was lost

+The system still existed.

+Understanding did not.

 The box was still humming.